kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 ### Console integration

-From now on, you can access Kiali from the Kyma Console using a link.
+From now on, you can access Kiali from the Kyma Console.
+Go to the **Service Mesh** section in the left navigation and use the link there.

 ![Kiali in the Console UI](./kiali-console-ui.png)